-A fire destroyed the NCP plywood facility on May 26, 2008 permanently reducing Canfor's plywood capacity by 170 million square feet (3/8" basis).
-In January of 2008 Canfor permanently closed its Panel and Fibre operation in New Westminster, British Columbia.
+A fire destroyed the North Central Plywood facility on May 26, 2008, permanently reducing Canfor's plywood capacity by 170 million square feet (3/8" basis).
+In January 2008, Canfor permanently closed its Panel and Fibre operation in New Westminster, British Columbia.